N03l-MG/webserv/README.md

 ## Brief

 Our server manages connections using a synchronous I/O multiplexing system.
-Sockets are kept alive for each incomming connection and a timeout system ensures that they are closed if no activity occurs in the time given via config.
+Sockets are kept alive for each incoming connection and a timeout system ensures that they are closed if no activity occurs in the time given via config.
 Our config is rather flexible, allowing for precise location premissions and settings.
 CGI can be executed and configured by setting a CGI script directory.
 Timeout time and max body size can also be set for each server.
 Additionally, any amount of servers can be set up in a single config.

 ## Features